 For our Business Instagram feed, we create multiple graphics to represent a single blog post or thought, or a separate image for each subheading in a blog post, to underscore a particular idea.

 In the example below, all 3 images posted over a few weeks, are stand-alone quotes or questions, that link to the same article on Waking up your workday with fitness.

-Scrambling for fresh ideas?
+Scrambling for fresh ideas to post on Instagram?

 When in a crunch, repost your best content or one that didn’t get as much engagement as it deserved because of a smaller following at that time or other factors.
 You could even add the caption or hashtag “Throwback Thursday” if you want to be transparent about the reuse.

 Curate content by sharing or regramming others work with proper permission and credit.
 Oftentimes, a shout-out to a partner service, collaboration, or a service that you availed, raises general goodwill and engagement for everyone.